-- 1. For purposes of this section and section 249A.30 unless the context otherwise requires: - a.
-"Member" means an individual approved by the department to receive services under a waiver. - b.
-"Provider" means an agency certified by the department to provide services under a waiver. - c.
-"Waiver" means a home and community-based services waiver approved by the federal government and implemented under the medical assistance program. - 2.
-If a person is being considered by a provider for employment involving direct responsibility for a member (individual approved by the department to receive services under a waiver) or with access to a member when the member is alone, and if the person has been convicted of a crime or has a record of founded child or dependent adult abuse, the department shall perform an evaluation to determine whether the crime or founded abuse warrants prohibition of employment by the provider.
-The department [(Department of Health and Human Services)] shall conduct criminal and child and dependent adult abuse records checks of the person in this state and may conduct these checks in other states.
-The records checks and evaluations required by this section shall be performed in accordance with procedures adopted for this purpose by the department. - 3.
-If the department determines that a person employed by a provider has committed a crime or has a record of founded abuse, the department shall perform an evaluation to determine whether prohibition of the person's employment is warranted.
+1. For purposes of this section and section 249A.30 unless the context otherwise requires:

+a."Consumer" means an individual approved by the department to receive services under a waiver.

+b.
+"Provider" means an agency certified by the department to provide services under a waiver.

+c.
+"Waiver" means a home and community-based services waiver approved by the federal government and implemented under the medical assistance program.

+2. If a person is being considered by a provider for employment involving direct responsibility for a consumer (individual approved by the department to receive services under a waiver) or with access to a consumer when the consumer is alone, and if the person has been convicted of a crime or has a record of founded child or dependent adult abuse, the department shall perform an evaluation to determine whether the crime or founded abuse warrants prohibition of employment by the provider.
+The department(Department of Human Services) shall conduct criminal and child and dependent adult abuse records checks of the person in this state and may conduct these checks in other states.
+The records checks and evaluations required by this section shall be performed in accordance with procedures adopted for this purpose by the department.

+3. If the department determines that a person employed by a provider has committed a crime or has a record of founded abuse, the department shall perform an evaluation to determine whether prohibition of the person's employment is warranted.
 In an evaluation, the department shall consider the nature and seriousness of the crime or founded abuse in relation to the position sought or held, the time elapsed since the commission of the crime or founded abuse, the circumstances under which the crime or founded abuse was committed, the degree of rehabilitation, the likelihood that the person will commit the crime or founded abuse again, and the number of crimes or founded abuses committed by the person involved.
-The department may permit a person who is evaluated to be employed or to continue to be employed by the provider if the person complies with the department's conditions relating to the employment, which may include completion of additional training. - 4.
-If the department determines that the person has committed a crime or has a record of founded abuse that warrants prohibition of employment, the person shall not be employed by a provider.
+The department may permit a person who is evaluated to be employed or to continue to be employed by the provider if the person complies with the department's conditions relating to the employment, which may include completion of additional training.

+4. If the department determines that the person has committed a crime or has a record of founded abuse that warrants prohibition of employment, the person shall not be employed by a provider.

 As part of the provider's self-assessment process, they are required to have a quality improvement process in place to monitor their compliance with the criminal background checks.
 The provider agency is responsible for completing the required waiver to perform the criminal background check and submitting to the Department of Public Safety who conducts the check.
 The data and other information developed by the provider in the areas of discovery, remediation, and improvement of criminal background checks are available to the Department upon request.
-Iowa Medicaid will assure that criminal background checks have been completed through quality improvement activities on a random sampling of providers, focused onsite reviews and during the full on-site reviews conducted every 5 years.
-During each of these review processes, the HCBS Quality Oversight unit reviews the provider's quality data collected by the provider to measure compliance with the criminal background checks.
-The HCBS Quality oversight unit also reviews a random sample of personnel files to verify the background checks are present in the file and reflects the provider's quality review.
+The IME will assure that criminal background checks have been completed through quality improvement activities on a random sampling of providers, focused onsite reviews and during the full on-site reviews conducted every 5 years.